 Amazon is not involved in the suit themselves.
 The rebate will be coming from the publishers and a press release from Tennessee Attorney General’s office suggests the total paid out by the three publishers will be more than $69 million.

-As a result Amazon is waiting for the court to approve the proposed settlement before providing the credit.
+As a result, Amazon is waiting for the court to approve the proposed settlement before providing the credit.
 This is not likely to happen before the first quarter of 2013.
 The range of credit might is expected to be between $0.30 up to $1.32 for Kindle ebooks bought between April 2010 and May 2012.

-Even if the court approves the settlement and Amazon begins to issue credit – the investigation and case is not yet over.
+Even if the court approves the settlement and Amazon begins to issue credit – the investigation and case are not yet over.
 Three key players; Apple, Penguin and Macmillan have refused to settle out of court and the situation with them remains unresolved.

 Picture credit: Gabriel Saldana